 Stafford, S., Hillebrand, R. and Hauschild, H.J.
 2003.
 The new Nikon compendium.
 Hove, 411 pp.

-A discussion and illustrations of most cameras, camera lenses and accessories made by Nikon for the 35 mm and digital formats (except for specialty lenses with other mounts than the Nikon F bayonet - you wont't find anything about them in this book).
+A discussion and illustrations of most cameras, camera lenses and accessories made by Nikon for the 35 mm and digital formats (except for the many Nikon specialty lenses with other mounts than Nikon F bayonet - you wont't find anything about them in this book).